Curses Disguised as Blessings

 — but then again...

 Before breaking away to establish Anthroposophy, Steiner was a Theosophist.
 Theosophy teaches that we will evolve through seven planetary stages [see "Basics"], but there is also an eighth stage or "sphere."
 Steiner endorsed this doctrine with reservations, altering it to suit his own vision.
-In Theosophy, the Eighth Sphere is the Planet of Death — in effect, Hell.
+In Theosophy, the Eighth Sphere is the Planet of Death — in effect, it is Hell.
 Steiner accepted this, but only to a degree.
-Here is a "clarifying" statement.
-I will offer no commentary — sometimes it is best to receive Steiner's words full-force.
-(In the drawing, the green sphere is Earth; the blue sphere the Moon; the red sphere the Eighth Sphere.
-The Sinnet referred to is an occultist who publicly revealed the existence of the Eighth Sphere.)
+Here is a "clarifying" statement by Steiner.
+Aside from a couple of prefatory remarks, I will offer no commentary — sometimes it is best to receive Steiner's words without any mediating explanations.

 Here is an excerpt from